Marc Nanasi with NEI Group is today’s guest blogger.

 It’s easy to think that diamonds are invincible, after all, they rank as the hardest substance known to man on the Moh’s scale.
 Unfortunately, diamonds are not without their vulnerabilities.

-When it comes to diamonds breaking, there is good news and there is bad news.
+So, yes, diamonds can break.
+This comes with good news and bad news.
 The bad news is that no diamond is impervious to breaking, but the good news is that it is an extremely rare occurrence.

 Diamonds break when they are subjected to impact, and sometimes, when there is a buildup of pressure inside the stone (called strain), a slight tap in just the right place (or just the wrong place) will result in the stone breaking so the pressure can escape.
 To make matters more interesting, most of the time there is virtually no way to tell if a diamond has internal strain.
 It is very rare for a diamond to break like this, but it is still important to be careful when wearing diamond jewelry.
 Take care to avoid wearing your jewelry if you plan to be particularly active with your hands (i.e. rock climbing, boxing, gardening).
 Have a safe place to keep your ring while you do the dirty work!